kubecost/disk-autoscaler/README.md

 4. Disk Auto-Scaler will automatically scan the cluster for the annotations above and scale the disks accordingly.
 Disk Auto-Scaler will re-check every hour for changes in utilization and scale if needed.

+For an example StorageClass resource which is supported by Disk Autoscaler, please see [here](aws/gp3-storageClass.yaml).

 ### Scaling Up

 When scaling up, Disk Auto-Scaler increases the size of a given PVC.
 If the backing storage class for the PVC has `AllowVolumeExpansion` set to `true`, the claim will be modified with the new value.
 This allows the volume to be dynamically expanded when needed.
 If `AllowVolumeExpansion` is not set to `true`, the Pod copy method explained in [Scaling Down](#scaling-down) will be used instead.